 It’s easy to forget that the device in your pocket isn’t just a phone.
 It’s a computer millions of times more powerful than the systems used for the moon landings in 1969.

-Yet as of May 2016, 81 percent of the UK population had a smartphone - and we've never been more addicted to them.
+Yet according to the Deloitte Mobile Consumer Survey 2019, 88 percent of the UK population had a smartphone - and we've never been more addicted to them.
 A third of UK adults have reported arguing with their partner about phone overuse.
 They also admit to regularly using it when with friends or watching television.

 It's not just Android